JoshuaMarkle/domjudge-aws-instructions/README.md

 ## Bootstrap The Configuration File

-Since the downloaded and extracted domjudge doesn't inherently have a `configure` script by default, you will have to manually build it.
+Since the downloaded and extracted domjudge doesn't inherently have a `configure` script by default, you will have to manually build it with `make dist`.

 ```
 cd domjudge-8.2.2